EncyclopediaGalactica/EncyclopediaGalactica/Docs/docs/sagas/document/create_new_document_domain_object.md

 | Description | Must be longer than 3 chars    | Exception |
 | Description | Must be shorter than 255 chars | Exception |

+# Remarks

+- Every Document object will get its root Structure Node by default

 # Sequence diagram